crwilcox/chriswilcoxdev.github.io/_posts/2020-09-02-Diving_into_GitHub_with_BigQuery_and_Python.md

 """
 ```

-## An aside on cost and esimating query size
+## An aside on cost and estimating query size
 While 1 TB of querying is included in the free tier, many datasets in BigQuery are large, and it can be easy to exhaust that.
 There is a way in the library to test-run first to estimate the size of the query.
 It is wise to dry-run queries to consider the efficiency as well as the cost of execution.
 For instance, if I try to execute this query over the last 2.5 years, the query size is over 3 TB, whereas the last month is around 223 GB.